Frequently Asked Questions About TnWS Programs

 What benefits will I receive if I join TnWS?

 As a TnWS member you become part of a lively community in Tennessee dedicated to advancing watermedia as an art form.
-If you are a TnWS member, you can submit works to the TnWS Biennial Exhibitions at half the entrance fee and are exclusively eligible to enter our Online Exhibition (held in odd-numbered years).
-Members can also attend TnWS business meetings and vote for officers; get first placement and member pricing in TnWS-sponsored workshops; are included in the Members Gallery on the TnWS website; can exhibit in non-juried shows organized through our different regions; and receive all TnWS publications (Medium, ArtBeat, and full-color Biennial Exhibition catalog).
+If you are a TnWS member, you can submit works to the TnWS Biennial Exhibitions at a reduced entrance fee and are exclusively eligible to enter our Online Exhibition (held in odd-numbered years).
+Members can also attend TnWS business meetings and vote for officers; get first placement and member pricing in TnWS-sponsored workshops; are included in the Members Gallery on the TnWS website; can exhibit in non-juried shows organized through our different regions; and receive TnWS publications (ArtBeat and full-color Biennial Exhibition catalog).

 Where are Biennial Exhibitions usually held?